sigrunixia/Granite/README.md

 Credits for the Original, saintly [Gemmy](https://github.com/ericaxu/gemmy) go to [ericaxu](https://github.com/ericaxu).
 With special thanks to [Rigmarole](https://rigmarolestudio.com/) for creating and animating the original Gemmy.
 Additional Credit is given to the talented Obsidian mods team, including Argentum, CawlinTeffid, cotmax, Eleanor Konik, Koala, Leah, Rigmarole, Ryanamurphy & WhiteNoise.

 The code is code for Original Gemmy is licensed under the [MIT license](https://mit-license.org), whereas the Gemmy character is under [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/) license.
-The Obsidian TTRPG Community will extend Gemmy_TTRPG under the MIT License for code, and CC BY 3.0 license for the character and any alterations respectively.
+The Obsidian TTRPG Community will extend Granite under the MIT License for code, and CC BY 3.0 license for the character and any alterations respectively.

 ### Logos

 The pre-sharded Obsidian Logo is adapted from:
 [Crystal shard icon](https://icon-icons.com/icon/Crystal-Shard/88819) By [Chanut is Industries](https://icon-icons.com/users/W52nHhY3W1VlvwyJTwS4d/icon-sets/)